Table of Contents

 Sometimes when using jch optimize, something may stop working on the site or may display in an undesirable manner.
 Don't worry, this is nothing to panic about.
 Most times this can be resolved quite easily.
 It just requires a little know how.
 This is generally caused by a file that is generating an error because it is combined.
 Combining files into one will invariably mean referencing that file from another location and this can interfere with how some codes work.
 The trick is to find the offending file and exclude it from the combining process.

-and css files to the website and as the number of
+files to the website and as the number of files and extensions

 Establish if the conflict was caused by jch optimize

 Before trying to resolve the conflict, ensure that this was caused by the plugin.
 Sometimes we make changes to the website without realizing the consequences of the change or didn't even remember that we just made that change.
 You don't want to waste time on a wild goose chase trying to reverse the effects of the plugin when it didn't have anything to do with it.

 To check if the plugin is causing the issue, simply disable the plugin and all caching plugins that cache the page of the site.
 Check the page after disabling the plugin and see if the problem is resolved.
 If the issue is resolved with the plugin disabled but re-appears when you re-enable the plugin, then the conflict was caused by the plugin.
 If the issue persists even though the plugin is disabled, then it was not caused by the plugin.

 Even after establishing that the issue only occurs when the plugin is